erduotong/delet/README.md

 Numerical reference: CPU: I5 8265U 3.30ghz GPU: UHD620 FPS(normal survival): 50~70 You can customize a number of your own game window, make your favorite game window!

 With mod package/pure mods folder/folder with a launcher, and detailed installation tutorial!
-Installation tutorial video link: will be released before the next update.
+Installation tutorial video link: https://www.bilibili.com/video/BV1Na411Z7KA

 Update Time: It will be released irregularly whenever new changes are available.